1. General provisions

 The Organiser shall in no event be liable for any claim for which Exhibitors may be liable or any loss Exhibitors may incur in the event of inadequate insurance cover.

-The Organiser shall not be liable for any losses that Participants may sustain (including loss of use and business losses) for any reason whatsoever, with the exception of bodily injury.
+The Organiser shall not be liable for any direct or indirect losses that Participants may sustain (of whatever nature, including but not limited to loss of use and business losses) for any reason whatsoever, with the exception of fraud, bodily injury and death due to the proven negligence of the Organiser.

 The Organiser only owes the Participant a reasonable endeavours obligation.